Isaac Paredes Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals will look to Marsh (0-2) in his third start of the season.

-- His last time out came on Wednesday, July 5 against the Minnesota Twins, when the righty went five innings, surrendering two earned runs while giving up three hits.
+- In his last time out on Thursday, July 6 against the Cleveland Guardians, the right-hander went five innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.